 - Notification emails to keep everyone in the loop.

-Pricing wise, Toggl Plan comes with a free plan that has all the above features.
+Pricing-wise, Toggl Plan comes with a free plan for solo users that has all the above features.
 You can use the free plan for unlimited projects and up to five team members.
-Paid plans start at $9 per user, per month.
+Team plans start at $9 per user, per month.